-LIVING IN STYLE WITH INDOOR CATSRouman Ahmad
+LIVING IN STYLE WITH INDOOR CATS

 Cats and dogs cause issues.
-They destroy and pee in the lawns of neighbours and harm and kill many wild animals as hunters.
+They destroy and pee in the lawns of neighbors and harm and kill many wild animals as hunters.
 Living in style with indoor cats is the only sure way to keep wildlife safe.

 If you decide on indoor or outdoor, there are some essential things to consider.
 Cats are much closer to their wild relatives than dogs.
 They come with some instincts and habits that can place significant stress on your relationship with your cat.

 These automatic behaviors have the potential to ruin your relationship with the pet, as well as much of your home.